 You might have heard about digital currency called Bitcoin in the news.
 The value from a single Bitcoin has grown from a few dollars to 1200 USD and recently back to 1000 USD, a highly volatile currency.

-It is open source, distributed, decentralized and uses cryptographic principles for securing the setup.
+It is open source, distributed, decentralised and uses cryptographic principles for securing the setup.
 For more information about this, please see:

 Some highlights of Bitcoin usage that has caught the public: